What is ankylosing spondylitis?

 What are the possible complications of ankylosing spondylitis?

 Over time, a forward curve of the spine can develop in people with AS.
 People with AS are at great risk of thinning of the bones (osteoporosis).
 This can result in spinal fractures.
+In more advanced cases, inflammation leads to new bone formation in the spine.
+This causes parts of the spine to fuse together, resulting in immobility.
 AS can also lead to psoriasis, and inflammation of the eye, aortic valve, and intestinal tract.